 The Company has established voluntarily advisory committees to discuss matters concerning the appointment of Directors/Audit & Supervisory Board Members, appointment and dismissal of Representative Director and Executive Officers, as well as Director remuneration.
-The voluntary advisory committees are comprised of inside and outside members, with outside committee members being all of the outside officers (three outside Directors and the three outside Audit & Supervisory Board Members).
+The voluntary advisory committees are comprised of inside and outside members, with outside committee members being all of the outside officers (three outside Directors and the three outside Audit & Supervisory Board Members, all of whom satisfy the standards for determining independence specified by the Company).
 The inside committee members are the Company president or if necessary persons designated by the President (the President may designate up to two members who are Representative Directors).
 The committee chairperson is appointed by the committee members.